Group actions with almost normal stabilizers

 Let $S$ be a generating set of $G$, and consider the space of Cayley graphs of all finitely generated groups with $|S|$ generators with Gromov-Hausdorff metric.
-That is, for a group $(G,S)$ the Cayley graph $(K,S)$ has $G$ as the set of vertices, and there is an edge between $g_1,g_2 \in S$ marked by $s \in S$ if and only if $s g_1 = g_2$.
+That is, for a group $(G,S)$ the Cayley graph $(K,S)$ has $G$ as the set of vertices, and there is an edge between $g_1,g_2 \in G$ marked by $s \in S$ if and only if $s g_1 = g_2$.
 The Cayley graph $(K,S)$ has the natural length structure, given by declaring each edge to have length $1$, and the induced metric $d_{K,S}$, such that $d_{K,S}(w_1,w_2)$ is the infimum of the lengths of connected paths joining $w_1$ and $w_2$.
 Then the distance between two Cayley graphs $(K_\ell,S_\ell)$, $\ell =1,2$ is given by $d = 2^{-m}$, where $m>0$ is the maximal integer, such that the balls of radius $m$ around the identity in $(K_\ell,S_\ell)$ are identical graphs.
 The Gromov-Hausdorff metric on Cayley graphs induces the metric, and so a topology, on the space of $k$-marked groups $(G,S)$, where $S$ is the generating set of $G$ with $k$ elements.
 This topology is called the Cayley topology, or the Cayley-Grigorchuk topology.